jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 The same thing do with the store name and them name.
 Go the search field of the browser, copy the store name from there: store-name.shopify.com.

-"[theme-name]" Here is where you put name of your theme.
+"[theme-name]" Here is where you put name of your theme name that "nameTheme.API".
 Hit "enter".

 ## Standard Theme (debut)